gante/mmWave-localization-learning/tracking/README.md

 # Tracking [EXPERIMENTAL]

+# Tracking - Estimates from Sequences of Beamformed Fingerprints [EXPERIMENTAL]

-This folder contains an add-on to the "core" project, using RNNs to track users when sequences of positions are available.
+This folder contains the files related to tracking (estimates from sequences of beamformed fingerprints).
 To train the system, follow the steps below

 ## Running Sequence

-- Run steps 1, 2, 3, and 4 in the previous folder (to run step #k, execute the script whose name starts with "k-").
-This will train the non-tracking regressor, which will be used as "baseline" here.
-- Meanwhile, prepare the desired settings in "tracking_parameters.py";
-- Generate the paths (i.e. sequence of TRUE positions) with step 5;
-- Obtain the data triplet [noisy_features; baseline_prediction; true_label]
-with step 6.
-Steps 5 and 6 are independent, so you can run them both at the same time of you have enough computing resources;
+- [If the preprocessing wasn't run] Download the 'final_table' file into the '~\mmWave-localization-learning\data_preprocessing\data_processed' folder;
-- Use this data to train the RNN in step 7.
+- Edit 'simulation_parameters.py' to the desired settings;
+- Run the .py files whose names start with integers (1, 2, 3) sequentially.